autolens.Galaxy#

 grid (

-]) – By default, the image is the sum of light profile images (irrespective of whether they have been operatd on or not).
-If this input is included as a bool, only images which are or are not already operated are summed and returned.
+Optional[bool]) – By default, the returned list contains all light profile images (irrespective of whether they have been operated on or not).
+If this input is included as a bool, only images which are or are not already operated are included in the list, with the images of other light profiles created as a numpy array of zeros.

 grid (